 Yes, a partial reimbursement is available.
 Property owners that meet some basic criteria are eligible to apply for Denver Water’s Lead Service Line Replacement Partial Reimbursement Program.
 Your application must be approved before replacing your service line.
 After the service line is replaced, Denver Water will inspect the new line and set the meter.
 Once inspections are complete, Denver Water will mail you a one-time reimbursement payment of $3,800, which covers some of the total cost.

-When will my lead service line be replaced?
+When will you be replacing my lead service line?